Building caring communities together | Western Cape Government

 Public transport Moral Regeneration

-For many of us public transport is a daily part of our lives.
-Thousands of people use a train, bus or taxi to get from point A to point B. With so many of us sharing our personal space, we need to be mindful of the following to avoid unnecessary discomfort:
+For many of us, public transport is our primary mode of transportation.
+Thousands of people use a train, bus, or taxi to get from point A to point B. With so many of us sharing our personal space, we need to be mindful of the following to avoid unnecessary discomfort:

 • Don't eat when you’re using public transport.

 • Don’t throw litter out of the windows of public transport.
-Throw litter in the bins at the station or bus terminus.
-If there’s no place to dispose of the items, keep it and throw it away in the nearest bin or at home.
+Throw it in the bins at the station or bus terminus.
+If there’s no place to dispose of the items, keep them and throw them away in the nearest bin or at home.

 • Avoid your comfort from becoming the discomfort of fellow commuters.